OkelleyDevelopment/Graph-Exploration/README.md

 # Java Graph Exploration
 Author: Nicholas O'Kelley

-## What does it do?
-This simple program allows the user to load in with a map (a text file with a graph) and perform various graph seraches and analysis processes.
-The user can also, chose to load a different map and the program will display all files in the map directory.
-This allowing the user to select different maps in a single program execution.

-## The Purpose:
+## Motivation
-This purpose of this program was to allow me to further my research in graph theory while also using a different programming language/paradigm to achieve a similar result.
-Most of the algorithms were learned from books and/or just reading the wiki pages and watching some youtube videos.
+This motivation of this program was to allow me to further my research in graph theory while also using a different programming language/paradigm to achieve a similar result.
+Most of the algorithms were learned from books, general lectures and/or just reading the wiki pages and watching some youtube videos.

+This program allows the user to load in a text file representing a graph and perform various graph seraches and analysis processes.
+The user can also, choose to load a different text file and the program will display all files in the map directory.
+Thus, allowing the user to select different files in a single program execution.

+## Program Compilation and Execution
+1.

-## Know issues:
+## Known issues:
 * Need to make the Vertex list have a header and appropriate spacing.
 * Might be a couple uncaught exceptions, but will be patched as they are found
 * Clearing the screen wasnt working and needs to be looked at in the future